hipay/hipay-docs/platform-hipay-enterprise/omnichannel/omnichannel.md

 ## Objectives

-This section aims to describe the omnichannel philosophy behind the HiPay Enterprise platform and how to leverage its features through the our APIs.
+This section aims to describe the omnichannel philosophy behind the HiPay Enterprise platform and how to leverage its features through our APIs.
 Among other features, this document outlines the POS (point-of-sale) capabilities of the HiPay Enterprise platform.

 ## Acronyms and abbreviations